 On the Reliability Engineering home page, review the following signals:

-• Anomalies: Indicators of unusual behavior across the environment.
+Anomalies: Indicators of unusual behavior across the environment.
 These highlight emerging issues that do not yet have defined alerts.
-Anomalies are sorted newest first.
+Only active anomalies are shown and are sorted newest first.
 Click an anomaly card to open its details in Prevent (see Anomalies).

-• Sensors: Real-time indicators of issues affecting systems.
+Sensors: Indicators of issues affecting systems.
 Sensors provide the most complete view of active problems in your environment.
 Sensors are sorted by their impact, severity and trend in the environment.
+The number next to the heading is the number of unique sensor and instance combinations.

-• Experience Index: It provides additional, high-level context about overall user experience.
+Experience Index: It provides additional, high-level context about overall user experience.
 It measures the percentage of time users are not impacted by issues.
 For details, see Experience Index.
 If the Experience Index feature is not available in your environment, the widget is called Health Score and uses the legacy Health Score.
-The widget shows 3 values:
+The widget shows 3 aggregated values for all systems that contributed data during the selected period:

 Choose a Sensor to Investigate